ultraleap/UnrealPlugin/README.md

 #### On Leap Tracking Mode Updated

 Event called when the tracking mode has changed.
 Signature: an enum for the current tracking mode.
-See ELeapTrackingMode TODO: add reference when new public github repo ready
+See [ELeapMode](https://github.com/ultraleap/uhi-unreal-tracking/blob/master/Source/UltraleapTrackingCore/Public/UltraleapTrackingData.h#L14)

 ```c++
 FLeapTrackingModeSignature OnLeapTrackingModeUpdated;